telerik/kendo-ui-core/docs/aspnet-mvc/helpers/listview/binding.md

 # Ajax Editing

-When configured for Аjax binding, the Kendo UI ListView for ASP.NET MVC makes Ajax requests when doing paging.
+When configured for AJAX binding, the Kendo UI ListView for ASP.NET MVC makes Ajax requests when doing paging.

 ## Getting Started